MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignname.md

 ## -description

-The AcxCircuitInitAssignName function assigns a friendly (TBD?)
-Name that will be used for the circuit initialization.
+The AcxCircuitInitAssignName function assigns a friendly Name that will be used for the circuit initialization.

 ## -parameters